BII-Lab/Yeti-Project/doc/Experiment-MZSK.md

 can lookup and validate a range of zones, using both BIND 9 and Unbound, as well as a manual validator such as drill.

+<<Davey: There are two measurements: one is for IPv6 DNS MTU test.
+By caculation, there will be 1400+ B packet for DNSKEY with signature.
+We can use atlas probes to dig DNSKEY +DNSSEC and measuren the packets loss and TCP transaction.
+The second is for DNSSEC validation under MZSK>>

 Timeline
 ========